svenspa/AppliedQuantFinance/README.md

 # Applied Quantitative Finance Seminar
-Submitted notebooks and the final paper which resulted in a 6/6
+Submitted notebooks and the final paper (6/6)